 At Rose Hill Center, we provide mental health counseling in Michigan for individuals dealing with any form of anxiety.
 The primary treatments for anxiety are medication and psychotherapy, or a combination of the two.
-Some of the therapies we offer at our anxiety treatment center include:
+Some of the therapies we offer at our anxiety treatment center in Michigan include:

 - Cognitive-behavioral therapy (CBT)

 - EMDR therapy

 - Individual and group therapy

 Many people who suffer from anxiety turn to drugs or alcohol to self-medicate.
 Thus, we also offer co-occurring rehabilitation services.
 While high-functioning anxiety can look and feel different from other types of anxiety, it can be just as disruptive and deserving of treatment.
 This is why high-functioning anxiety treatment in Michigan is essential to maintaining the life that everyone deserves.